11 Things to Do in Barcelona in October

 Jazz in the streets| ©Fernando Hidalgo

-This event, which lasts several weeks, concentrates the best international musicians, who play in large halls and theaters in the city.
-Tickets vary in price, but usually cost about 20 €.
-Of course, they usually sell out, so be aware to buy them.
+This event, which lasts several weeks, brings together the best international musicians, who perform in the city’s major venues and theaters.
+Ticket prices vary, but generally cost around €20.
+That said, they tend to sell out, so be sure to keep an eye out to buy them.

-• When: during the whole month of October.
+• When: throughout the month of October.

-• Price: approximately 20€.
+• Price: approximately €20.

-11. Experience the party in Barcelona during Oktoberfest
+11. Experience the Barcelona festival during Oktoberfest

 Oktoberfest Barcelona| ©Patrick Mueller